Law Bok Gow

 - Cover the wok or pot tightly, reduce heat to medium low and steam for 1 1/4 to 1 3/4 hours.
 Check the water level occasionally to keep it from drying out.
 The radish cake is done when a toothpick inserted into the middle comes out clean.
 Remove the pan, wrap with plastic wrap or foil and refrigerate until well chilled.

 - Invert the pan onto a cutting board and slice the cake into squares.
-Heat the oil in a large sauté pan and sauté the squares on each side until lightly browned.
+Heat the oil in a large saute pan and saute the squares on each side until lightly browned.
 Serve warm with soy sauce or oyster sauce for dipping.

 Law Bok Gow Variations